-Boni forest national reserve is renowned for its large herds of elephants and other animals not forgetting bird species, the park derives its name from the Boni tribe surrounding the area.
-Some of the trees in the reserve are very rare such as: Excoecaria bussei, croton megalocarpoides, homallium abdesseamadii and many more, the reserve is characterized by lowland forests, marshy glades and ground forests eco system.
+Boni forest national reserve is renowned for its large herds of elephants and other animals, not forgetting bird species; the park derives its name from the Boni tribe surrounding the area.
+Some of the trees in the reserve are very rare, including Excoecaria bussei, Croton megalocarpoides, and Homallium abdesseamadii; additionally, the reserve is characterized by lowland forests, marshy glades, and ground forest ecosystems.

 Boni national reserve was established in the year 1976 to protect elephants due to heavy poaching that was carried out in the reserve and is now managed by the Keyan wildlife service.
-The forest offers raw materials for woodcarving industry.
+The forest offers raw materials for the woodcarving industry.

 Activities at Boni national reserve